leontoddjohnson/prenorns/docs/ide_setup.md

 - Only install `xeus-lua` with `conda install xeus-lua -c conda-forge` (i.e., no need to install jupyter lab)
 - Install the [Jupyter extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter)

-Open notebooks in VS Code, and select the "XLua" Kernel from the "Jupyter kernels" list.
+Open a scratch .ipynb notebook in VS Code, and select the "XLua" Kernel from the "Jupyter kernels" list.
+Use this as a "scratchbook" for trying out different Lua code. **This should also have access to the same norns system environment from above.**

 # Caveats

 Just a few things I found while troubleshooting this:

-- Don't ever `git pull` norns from within the `/norns` directory in your norns ...
-That was a messy boo-boo on my part.
-Just do the typical *SYSTEM > UPDATE* as designed :)
+- **Don't try to `push` from norns.** Only `pull`; do the pushing locally on VSCode/GitHub Desktop.
 - If you're going to change the name of a directory in the norns, make sure that either (A) the currently loaded script is *not* in that directory or (B) no script is loaded, or the system script is cleared.
+- Always refer to the norns docs over what's here.